adoptium/temurin-build/docs/README.md

 ## TL;DR: I want to build a JDK NOW!

 ### Build jdk natively on your system
 Have your machine set up with a suitable compiler and other tools available.
-We set up our machines using:
+We set up our machines using
 ansible playbooks from the [openjdk-infrastructure](https://github.com/adoptopenjdk/openjdk-infrastructure) repository.
 You can also look at the [dockerfile generator](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/docker/dockerfile-generator.sh) for a list of required packages for Ubuntu.

 Once all of the prerequisites are installed, clone this openjdk-build repository (`git clone https://github.com/AdoptOpenJDK/openjdk-build`)

-kick off a 'build a follows' with this script.
+Kick off a build as follows with this script.
 The `-J` parameter specifies the "boot JDK" which should generally be one major version prior to the one you are building.
 The same major version will also work.

 Note that the build variant defaults to HotSpot if omitted.